 Mixing brick mortar can be an important key to building a brick, block, or stone wall that you want to last.
 The brick may be made of the highest quality material, but if the mortar doesn't hold up the way in which you need it to, the wall will crumble sooner than you may expect.
 It's all a matter of knowing how to mix the mortar.
 Here are five types of mortars, and information on how to mix them, as well as what projects you should use them for.

 Tip 1 - Understanding Mortar Components

-To properly mix your brick mortar, first you will need to learn that each of its ingredients -- Portland cement, sand, water, and lime -- contributes its own qualities to the finished mortar.
+To properly mix your brick mortar, first, you will need to learn that each of its ingredients -- Portland cement, sand, water, and lime -- contributes its own qualities to the finished mortar.
 The cement provides bonding, while lime strengthens and reduces shrinking and prevents premature drying.
-Sand helps bonding, and water is needed to create the right viscosity, or thickness.
+Sand helps to bond, and water is needed to create the right viscosity or thickness.

 Tip 2 - Understanding Mortar Types